-Training Only NCC-C2CS-04 179 of 205 operator has been evaluated by the crane operations supervisor or work leader, classified as WL, on the specific unit to be operated.
+Category 2 and Cab-Operated Category 3 Crane Safety Refresher Stude ent Guide operator has been evaluated by the crane operations supervisor or work leader, classified as WL, on the specific unit to be operated.
 The evaluation shall be documented and kept in the operator's license file.

-Once the evaluation is completed successfully, the

 Once the evaluation is completed successfully, the operator may be permitted to operate similar cranes that do not require substantially different skills, knowledge, or ability to recognize and avert risk to operate.
 Note: A license is not required for operators of category 3 non-cab operated cranes.

-Operators in Training

-Prior to being licensed, in addition to completing the applicable crane safety course and specific crane written examination, operators-in-training, or OIT, shall be thoroughly trained on the operation of the type of crane for which a license is to be issued.
+Operators in Training Operators-In-Training Prior to being licensed, in addition to completing the applicable crane safety course and specific crane written examination, operators-in-training, or OIT, shall be thoroughly trained on the operation of the Prior to being licensed, operators-in-training (OIT) must be thoroughly trained on the operation of the type of crane for which a license is to be issued. • The trainee shall operate the crane only under the direct observation of a licensed operator mentor (LOM) • The licensed operator shall retain full responsibility for the safe operation of the crane type of crane for which a license is to be issued.
 The OIT shall operate that type of crane only under the direct observation or line of sight and continuous supervision of a licensed operator mentor (LOM).
-The LOM shall possess the knowledge, training, and
+The LOM shall possess the knowledge, training, and The supervisor shall approve lifting of loads The trainee shall not perform critical lifts Note: A license is not required for operators of Category 3 non-cab operated cranes.

-Operators-In-Training

-Prior to being licensed, operators-in-training (OIT) must be thoroughly trained on the operation of the type of crane for which a license is to be issued.

-- The trainee shall operate the crane only under the direct observation of a licensed operator mentor (LOM) - The licensed operator shall retain full responsibility for the safe operation of the crane - · The supervisor shall approve lifting of loads - · The trainee shall not perform critical lifts experience necessary to direct the OIT on equipment use, be able to provide practical instruction to facilitate development of the OIT's skills and have the ability to recognize and avoid risk to operate the crane safely.
+experience necessary to direct the OIT on equipment use, be able to provide practical instruction to facilitate development of the OIT's skills and have the ability to recognize and avoid risk to operate the crane safely.
 The LOM shall retain full responsibility for the safe operation of the crane and perform no other tasks that detract from monitoring the OIT.